cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 >
 > In staging or production deploys, each process’ stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.
 These archival destinations are not visible to or configurable by the app, and instead are completely managed by the execution environment.

-With that in mind, the log event stream for an application can be routed to a file or watched via realtime `tail` in a terminal or, preferably, sent to a log indexing and analysis system such as Elastic Stack.
+With that in mind, the log event stream for an application can be routed to a file, or watched via realtime `tail` in a terminal or, preferably, sent to a log indexing and analysis system such as Elastic Stack.

 ## What is Elastic Stack?

-Elastic Stack is a group of open source applications from Elastic designed to help users take data from any type of source and in any format and search, analyze, and visualize that data in real time.
-The solution was formerly known as ELK Stack, in which the letters in the name stood for the products in the group: Elasticsearch, Logstash and Kibana.
-A fourth product, Beats, was subsequently added to the stack, rendering the potential acronym unpronounceable.
+Elastic Stack is a group of open source applications from Elastic designed to help users take data from any source and in any format and then search, analyze, and visualize that data in real time.
+It was formerly known as _ELK Stack_, in which the letters in the name stood for the applications in the group: Elasticsearch, Logstash and Kibana.
+A fourth product, Beats, was subsequently added to the stack, rendering the potential acronym to be unpronounceable.

-Let's have a quick look at each component of the Elastic Stack.
+So let's have a quick look at each component of the Elastic Stack.

 ### Elasticsearch